kelseywarren/Playlist-App/README.md

 - Spotify Web API

 ## Note
-Styling is a secondary focal point, so only simple (minimimalistic) style applied.
-Main focal point of project is working with react, spotify api, and getting everything to work for the purpose of furthering skills and learning.
+Main focal point of project is learning react, working with an api, and getting everything to function for the purpose of furthering skills and learning.
+Simple (minimalistic) styling applied as a secondary focal point.

 ## Preview
 <img width="500" alt="Screenshot 2024-05-24 at 9 45 12 PM" src="https://github.com/kelseywarren/Playlist-App/assets/157708983/bcf136b4-5145-4632-a0c4-eabe0537fedd">